Buying your first home is very exciting, but it can also be very stressful unless you do your homework.

 Also keep a ‘rainy day’ cash buffer so that you can keep making your loan repayments in the event of unexpected expenses.

-Expect to pay 10–20 percent of the final price as a deposit.
+Expect to pay 10–20 percent of the purchase price as a deposit.
 The higher the deposit the greater your equity in your property, and the smaller your loan repayments will be.

 This varies depending on the type of property and the state where it’s located.

 Here are links to information about stamp duty in Australian states and major territories: